PeterBear0909/nasal_ELVC/index.md

 ## Experimental Results

+* Table.
+I. Objective evaluation results of VTN-VC models using different features on CEL-to-NL and NEL-to-NL conversion tasks. ↑ means the higher the better, while ↓ means the lower the better.
 ![vtn-r](figure/VTN-result.png)

-* Objective evaluation results of VTN-VC models using different features on CEL-to-NL and NEL-to-NL conversion tasks. ↑ means the higher the better, while ↓ means the lower the better.
+* Table.
+II.
+Performance comparison of the VTN-VC model and the ETN-VC model with different levels of data augmentation.
 ![etn-r](figure/ETN-result.png)

-* Performance comparison of the VTN-VC model and the ETN-VC model with different levels of data augmentation.
+* Table.
+III.
+SpeechBERTScore, UTMOS, UTMOSv2, and MOSA-Net+ scores for NEL, NL, and converted speech (mean ± 95% confidence interval).
 ![nnmos](figure/nn-mos.png)
-* SpeechBERTScore, UTMOS, UTMOSv2, and MOSA-Net+ scores for NEL, NL, and converted speech (mean ± 95% confidence interval).

 ## Demo